handsontable/handsontable/docs/next/guides/building-and-testing/modules.md

 ## About modules

-Modules let you pick and choose only those parts of Handsontable that you actually need.
-This can significantly reduce the size of your app.
+Handsontable is a comprehensive tool with a broad range of features.
+If you don't need all of them, you can pick only those parts that you actually use, and get rid of the rest (e.g. unnecessary translations).
+This approach reduces Handsontable's impact on the overall size of your app.

-Read more:
+To make this possible, Handsontable is divided into [modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
+The [full distribution/bundle/package](https://handsontable.com/docs/packages/#full-distribution-recommended) of Handsontable contains all the available modules, but you can decide to import only the ones that you actually use.

+Learn more about JavaScript modules:
 - MDN Web Docs: [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)
 - Handsontable blog: [Modularizing to improve the developer experience](https://handsontable.com/blog/articles/2021/2/modularizing-to-improve-the-developer-experience)
 - Handsontable blog: [Modularization for React, Angular, and Vue](https://handsontable.com/blog/articles/2021/11/handsontable-11.0.0-modularization-for-react-angular-and-vue)